sparkfun/SparkFun_SX1509_Arduino_Library/Arduino/libraries/SX1509/readme.md

 `` sx1509.pinDir(1, INPUT);  // Set SX1509 pin 1 as an input ``<br>
 `` sx1509.pinDir(15, OUTPUT); // Set SX1509 pin 15 as an output``

+### writePin(byte pin, byte highLow)
-**writePin(byte pin, byte highLow)**: Writes a pin to either high or low if it's configured as an OUTPUT.
+Writes a pin to either high or low if it's configured as an OUTPUT.
 If the pin is configured as an INPUT, this method will activate either the PULL-UP	or PULL-DOWN resistor (HIGH or LOW respectively).

 Input: